mlapps/lightning-getting-started-docs/README.md

 ```

 Now we go back to `Menu.js` and implement the items creation. `Lightning` support multiple ways of creating and adding
 components to the template.
-In this example we the `children` accessor and feed it with an array of objects which will
+In this example we add the `children` accessor and feed it with an array of objects which will
 be automatically created by `Lightning`.

 As noted before the `items` setter will be automatically called, so we can use the map function to return a new